Tirusulam

-Tirusulam is a neighbourhood in Chennai, India.
-For administrative purposes, it is a census town in Chennai.
-The Chennai International Airport is located here opposite the Tirusulam Railway station, with the cargo terminal located at the adjacent Meenambakkam.
-Chennai International Airport is the primary airport serving the city of Chennai.
-The airport is the regional headquarters of the Airports Authority of India for South India comprising the states of Tamil Nadu, Andhra Pradesh, Karnataka and Kerala and the union territories of Puducherry and Lakshadweep.
+Tirusulam is a southern suburb of Chennai and a census town in Chengalpattu district falling within the Chennai metropolitan area, adjoining the Chennai International Airport, with the cargo terminal located at the adjacent Meenambakkam.
+The locality is served by Tirusulam railway station and Pallavaram Railway Station.
+Connectivity to Chennai Central Railway Station is provided by the Chennai Airport metro station of the Chennai Metro.

-There is also a railway station here (opposite the airport) with a convenient pedestrian subway that connects the station and the airport.
-The neighbourhood is served by Tirusulam railway station and Pallavaram Railway Station.
-There is a Metro Train Station that will see trains connecting the airport with Chennai Central railway station and also the Tirusulam suburban railway station.
 Also there is a tower testing station here.
+Tirusulam will be part of Tambaram City Municipal Corporation.

 History

 Tirusulam was known as "Tirusuram" and also known as "Sathurvethimangalam" it has its origin in the Tiruppurasundari Tirusoolanathar temple which is believed to have been constructed in the 11th century CE by Kulothunga I. The walls of the temple have inscriptions from the Chola period, and Pandiya kingdom, which denotes by the temple inscription The temple has big historical mysteries behind the walls.
 There is a story of a hiding place for precious metals and jewelry beneath the earth, where a secret path is said to exist.
 Kulothunga I is said to have hidden treasures somewhere here, instead of inside the temple.
 There exists a subway under the temple that connects the temple to the nearby hills known as "Panchapandava's Hills", where the king had his palace.

 Tirusulam is in Chengalpattu district.
 Census figures from 2018 indicate a population of 36,580 (approximately).

 The Tirusulam Hills have been witness to the shooting of many Tamil movies and TV soap operas.
 Some of the movies that have been filmed here are Bhairavi, Oorkavalan, Indru Poi Naalai Vaa, Shree, Gentleman, Theeradha Vilayattu Pillai and Sethu.
 Also a central governments tower testing centre on the hill.